OpenDataServices/os4d/docs/patterns/documentation.md

 ### Example

-Currently we only use this approach for OCDS.
+Currently, we only use this approach for OCDS.